amanarora9848/unige-rt1-assignment1/README.md

 The z-test produced a z-statistic of -4.26 and a p-value of approximately 1.00e-05.
 As this p-value is significantly below the standard 0.05 threshold, we reject the null hypothesis, providing strong evidence that Implementation A has a lower success rate than Implementation L. This result aligns with our initial belief and confirms that, in terms of success rates, Implementation L outperforms Implementation A.

+## Conclusion:

-In conclusion, through our statistical analysis, we have found significant differences in performance between the algorithm implementations, both in terms of execution times and success rates.
+Through our statistical analysis, we have found significant differences in performance between the algorithm implementations, both in terms of execution times and success rates.
 These findings provide valuable insights for future development and optimization efforts of implementation A.